 All these experiences (and lack of experiences) has led me to the Peace Corps.
-Peace Corps is not something I’d even heard of other than in passing until after I graduated college.
+Peace Corps is not something I’d even strongly considered even though I had heard its existence while in high school.
+I pondered joining after I graduated college, but there was always this reason or that reason holding me back.
 But it is something that has been nagging at me, sometimes gently, sometimes with a bit more force over the last 15 years.

 So maybe not studying abroad in my initial college experience was a good thing; after all, it has brought me to the Peace Corps where I’ll finally have that immersion experience I have been craving since I was 19 years old.
 Let’s only hope I don’t regret joining at this stage of life.